What to do in your allotment in June

 - Direct sow herb seeds in June, especially sweet basil and coriander to use as summer crops.

-- Plant out your half-hardy veg like courgette, sweet corn, pumpkin and squashes.
+- Plant out your half-hardy veg like courgettes, sweet corn, pumpkin and squashes.

 - In June, stop using nitrogen-rich feeds on your broad bean plants to reduce the risk of a blackfly infestation.
 Pinching the tips off your plants helps too.
 Ladybirds are great allies against blackfly, so encourage them to your plot by avoiding chemicals and leaving a few ‘messy’ areas for them to live.

-- Earth up your potato plants as required and keep an eye out for any early signs of blight
+- Earth up your potato plants and keep an eye out for any early signs of blight.

 - Pinch out the side shoots on your cordon tomato plants.
 When the first fruit truss sets on cordon and bush tomatoes, give your plants a feed with a high potash liquid fertiliser.